 ING Collection Belgium

-It was in the early 1960s that Baron Léon Lambert, the chairman of what was then known as Bank Lambert, started to collect art.
-The young international banker developed a passion for contemporary art and started to buy artworks from the Pop Art, Op Art, Colourfield Painting, Action Painting and Abstract Expressionist movements.
+It was in the early 1960s that Baron Léon Lambert, chairman of the former Bank Lambert, started to collect art.
+The young, internationally orientated banker developed a passion for contemporary art and started to buy artworks and build a collection with work from Pop Art, Op Art, Colourfield Painting, Action Painting and Abstract Expressionism.
 Around the same time, Louis Camus, chairman of the Bank of Brussels, established a purchasing committee to acquire works of art by young Belgian artists.

-In 1976, the two banks merged to become Bank Brussels Lambert (BBL).
-The building on Marnix Avenue, which was designed by world-famous American architect Gordon Bunshaft of the SOM group, was extended in 1991.
-This was the inspiration that drove the development of an acquisition policy for the former BBL art collection.
+In 1976 the two banks merged to become Bank Brussel Lambert (BBL).
+The building in Marnix Avenue, which was designed by world-famous American architect Gordon Bunshaft of the SOM group, was extended in 1991.
+This also gave the impetus to an official art acquisition policy for the former BBL art collection.

 In 1998, Bank Brussel Lambert (BBL) became part of ING Group – along with the Belgian art collection.